mvhaen/mvhaen.github.io/_posts/2025-10-24-shaping-roadmap-items.md

 author: "Michael Voorhaen"
 series: "Roadmap Mastery"
 excerpt: "Exploring how to balance scope, time, and quality in roadmap items while avoiding the pitfalls of feature-focused planning and embracing outcome-based approaches."
+changelog:
+  - date: "2025-10-25"
+    changes:
+      - "Added 'Feature vs Outcome — And Why It Changes How Teams Work' section to provide a concrete example of how focusing on outcomes rather than features changes team behavior and decision-making"
+      - "Added strategic highlights throughout the article to emphasize key concepts"
+  - date: "2025-10-26"
+    changes:
+      - "Added a visual example of how scope creep happens when we fall in love with features instead of focusing on problems"
+      - "Added illustrations showing how user story mapping helps you see all the possibilities, then slice the work toward concrete outcomes"
 carousels:
   - images:
       - url: /assets/images/2025-10-24-shaping-roadmap-items/story-mapping-1.png